megahertz/spech/docs/config.md

 ]
 ```

-Which providers to use.
-You can pass additional providers options in the object.
+Define which providers to use.
+You can pass additional providers options in
+the object.

 ## Appearance options